Canon M6 vs Nikon W300

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Nikon W300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.